CoO2

 What is CoO2 used for?

-Cobalt dioxide (CoO2) is used in lithium-ion battery research, electrochemical energy storage, and catalysis research.
+Cobalt dioxide (CoO2) is used in lithium-ion battery research, conversion-type electrode development, and electrochemical energy storage studies.

 What is the band gap of CoO2?